cks844/Data_Analysis_Webapplication/README.md

 1. **Ensure you have installed Python and VSCode(optional)**:
 2.  **Clone the Repository using the web url**: https://github.com/cks844/Data_Analysis_Webapplication.git
-3. **Navigate to the project folder using the below command in terminal**: cd project
+3. **Navigate to the project folder by using the command in terminal**: cd project
-4. **Install the required libraries using the below command in terminal**: pip install -r requirements.txt
+4. **Install the required libraries by using the command in terminal**: pip install -r requirements.txt
 5. **For Migration**:
    python manage.py migrate